nunofachada/simoututils/README.md

 ## What are these utilities?

 A number of [MATLAB]/[Octave] functions and scripts for analyzing [output](simout) data from simulation models.
-These utilities were developed to analyze the [PPHPC] model, and while some are PPHPC-specific, most can be used to study any model.
+These utilities were originally developed to analyze the [PPHPC] model, and later generalized to be usable with any simulation model with time series outputs.

 ## How to use them